 Publications, Presentations & Recognitions

-Before Ending the Case: Disassembling Jurisdiction and Admissibility in BG v.
-Argentina, Georgetown International Law Journal 51.1 (forthcoming).
+- Before Ending the Case: Disassembling Jurisdiction and Admissibility in BG v.
+Argentina, 51.1 Georgetown Journal of International Law (Fall 2019).

 Bar & Court Admissions

 - US Court of International Trade